Game Programming with Visual Basic Coding Course:

 - TeenCoder: Android Programming (online)

-(Disclosure: I received the KidCoder: Game Programming with Visual Basic complimentary in order to write this and other honest reviews.)
+(Disclosure: I received the KidCoder: Game Programming with Visual Basic complimentary in order to write this honest review.)